ZeroCM/zcm/docs/tools.md

 Time and space become of the essence.

 Let's go back to the previous example.
-However this time, instead of extracting the images with the desired characteristics from the log, let's just save their byte offset from the start of the log.
-That way when we pair the offset information with the log itself, we have the ability to directly jump to specific events in the log.
+However this time, instead of extracting the whole image messages with the desired characteristics from the log, let's just save their index in the log.
+Think of a log as a giant array of events.
+If we want to remember that event number 46 is of importance, we store the number 46 in our index file.
+When we pair the index information with the log itself, we have the ability to directly jump to specific events in the log.

 This is where `zcm-log-indexer` comes in.
 `zcm-log-indexer` implements the code that opens the log, filters and